 Tucked amid the sprawling, verdant grounds of Grantley Hall is a gastronomic delight.
 Visit Shaun Rankin’s Michelin-starred restaurant to sample the best of Yorkshire, from the produce, to the waitstaff, to the talented team of chefs.

-Restaurant Of The Week: Shaun Rankin At Grantley Hall
+Restaurant Review: Shaun Rankin At Grantley Hall

 As a Yorkshire lass trapped in London, returning to God’s Own Country is a gift for all the senses.
 Sucking clean air into my nostrils, I listen closely to the silence that envelops Grantley Hall, punctuated by the soft trickle of the river running gently over the grounds, sporadic tweets from birds nestled in the trees, and my own footsteps crumpling the dewy grass.
 It’s an Eden steeped in over 300 years of heritage and nestled in the Yorkshire Dales, a short drive from the small town of Ripon.
 But the Relais & Chateaux hotel – with 47 elegant rooms and suites, a stunning high-tech spa and fitness centre, and eight food and drink outlets – opened its doors only in July 2019, painstakingly restored by Yorkshire local Valeria Sykes, who is honoured in a towering portrait and an eponymous bar.
 (Barnsley-born Valeria bought the dilapidated but Grade II* listed hall for £4.75 million after she divorced her business tycoon, also-Barnsley-born husband and Meadowhall creator, Paul Sykes.)